ANCPLabOldenburg/megqc_documentation/book/introduction.md

 ## MEGqc
 To address this issue, the [ANCP Lab](https://uol.de/en/applied-neurocognitive-psychology) developed MEGqc, a software tool for automated and standardized quality control of MEG recordings.
 By providing a standardized workflow, it helps minimize human bias and facilitates comparisosn between datasets. **MEGqc evaluates the quality of raw data, but it is not an artifact removal tool.**

-The MEGqc pipeline can be used in two ways: via a `command-line interface (CLI)` or a `graphical user interface (GUI)` (this documentation covers the [installation](./installation) and [tutorial](./tutorial) for both options).
-* The **CLI** is recommended for developers or advanced users.
-* The **GUI** is ideal for beginners or users who prefer a more visual interface.

 ## Metrics in MEGqc
-The different calculation modules within MEGqc are called `metrics` and they are used to evaluate specific types of artifacts or aspects of data quality.
+The different calculation modules within MEGqc are called `metrics` and they are used to evaluate specific types of artifacts.
 The outputs of the `calculation module` are provided as machine-readable outputs (**JSON files** and **TSV files**), which are used by the `plotting module` to generate detailed visual HTML reports of each metric.
 There are six independent metrics, and this documentation will cover each of their HTML reports.
-These 6 metrics can be grouped as:
+They can be grouped by the source of the noise:

 1. **Channel Quality Metrics**